tact-lang/tact/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in the Tact compiler, standard library, tooling, or related infrastructure, **please report it privately and responsibly**.
+If you discover a security vulnerability in the Tact compiler, standard library, and tooling, **please report it privately and responsibly**.

+We appreciate responsible disclosure and are committed to working with the security community.
+If you report a valid vulnerability, we will credit you in our release notes unless you request otherwise.

+## Response Times

+We will acknowledge your report within three business days and aim to provide a resolution or mitigation plan within 30 calendar days.
+If a resolution requires more time, we will keep you updated on the progress.

 ### How to Report

 Please send us a detailed report using either email or the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/tact-lang/tact/security/advisories/new) tab.

-📧 **Email:** `it+tact@tonstudio.io`
+**Email:** `it+tact@tonstudio.io`
-🔒 Please encrypt your email using our [PGP key](#pgp-key-to-use-if-reporting-via-email).
+Please encrypt your email using our [PGP key](#pgp-key-to-use-if-reporting-via-email).
+If you're unfamiliar with PGP encryption, please still send us an email without disclosing the vulnerability and we will coordinate a secure channel with you.

 Your report should include:

-- A description of the vulnerability.
+- A description of the vulnerability,
-- Steps to reproduce (if applicable).
+- Steps to reproduce (if applicable),
-- The potential impact.
+- The potential impact,
 - Any suggestions for remediation (if known).

 Please include all details necessary to reproduce the vulnerability, such as: